 Define Customer Needs

-A PM’s job is to understand what the needs of the customer are - what are their pain points?
+A product manager’s (PM) job is to understand what the needs of the customer are - what are their pain points?
 What are they interested in seeing from the next iteration of the product?
 The PM will investigate, listen, and then leverage their findings to inform product decisions.
+A great way to define customer needs is to listen to what current customers have to say.
+Not only your customers, but also your competitors’ customers.

 Translate Product Requirements to Engineering